Antergos/Cnchi/cnchi/ui/README.md

 |controller.py|As it's name suggests, it contains Cnchi's UI controller class.|

 ### Implementation Details
 All UI classes should be derived from `BaseWidget` which in turn is derived from `BaseObject`.
-This approach ensure that all of Cnchi's runtime data uncluding user input is easily accessible throughout the codebase.
+This approach ensure that all of Cnchi's runtime data including user input is easily accessible throughout the codebase.

 UI "modules" (for lack of a better term), must provide the following classes at minimum:
 * {{ui dirname}}Controller